-A criminal record can be a barrier, for instance, to securing employment, housing, and professional licenses, because most employers and landlords now conduct background checks on applicants as a matter of routine, and applications for professional licenses usually require information about an applicant's criminal history.
+A criminal record can be a barrier, for instance, to securing employment, housing, and professional licenses, because most employers and landlords now conduct background checks on applicants as a matter of routine.
+And applications for professional licenses usually require information about an applicant's criminal history.
 Even a record containing a single minor criminal offense such as misdemeanor trespassing or disorderly conduct can cause difficulties in a person's life years later.
-Fortunately, in some cases -- depending on the specifics of your record and laws in the state where the incident occurred -- you may be able to clear your criminal record through a process called "expungement" or "expunction."
+Fortunately, in some cases—depending on the specifics of your record and laws in the state where the incident occurred—you might be able to clear your criminal record through a process called "expungement" or "expunction."

 This article concerns adult criminal records.
 If you are interested in sealing a juvenile court record, see Expunging or Sealing a Juvenile Court Record.